Jabulani-N/holbertonschool-higher_level_programming/SQL_introduction/README.md

 ## Task3 - List Tables

+* The database name will be passed as argument of mysql command (in the following example: mysql is the name of the database)

 **Write a script that lists all the tables of a database in your MySQL server.**

 <details>